MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/cloud-management-gateway-faq.md

 - Your use of Azure has grown organically across different teams

-When you're using a Resource Manager deployment, onboard the associated Azure AD tenant.
+When you're using a Resource Manager deployment, onboard the Azure AD tenant associated with the subscription.
 This connection allows Configuration Manager to authenticate to Azure to create, deploy, and manage the CMG.

 If you're using Azure AD authentication for the users and devices managed over the CMG, onboard that Azure AD tenant.
 For more information on Azure services for cloud management, see [Configure Azure services](/sccm/core/servers/deploy/configure/azure-services-wizard).
 When you onboard each Azure AD tenant, a single CMG can provide Azure AD authentication for multiple tenants, regardless of the hosting location.